Speed: The GCS ENCS Cluster

 6. Launch your graphical application:

-Here’s an example of starting PyCharm, of which we made a sample local installation.
-You can make a similar install under your own directory.
-If using VSCode, it’s currently only supported with the --no-sandbox option.
+Here’s an example of starting PyCharm (see Figure 5).
+Note: If using VSCode, it’s currently only supported with the --no-sandbox option.

 bash-3.2$ ssh -X speed (XQuartz xterm, PuTTY or MobaXterm have X11 forwarding too)